kennethreitz/responder/README.md

 > "I love that you are exploring new patterns.
 Go go go!" — Danny Greenfield, author of [Two Scoops of Django]()

-> "Love what I have seen while it's in progress!
-Many features of Responder are from my wishlist for Flask, and it's even faster and even easier than Flask!" — Luna C.

 ## More Examples